MartinMalinda/vue-concurrency/docs/tasks-instances/index.md

 ### Others

 The list goes on, there can be `<TaskForm>`, `<TaskModal>` and so on.
 You can make your components very task aware or not at all.
-There's pros and cons of course.
-Tasks enforce consistency, but having these specific components locks you in to use them (which might be a good thing though:)).
+Tasks enforce consistency, but having these specific components locks you in to using them (which might be a good thing though:)).